groupdocs-signature-cloud/docs/content/signature/developer-guide/data-structures/searchsettings.md

 |FileInfo.StorageName|Storage name|
 |FileInfo.VersionId|File version Id|
 |FileInfo.Password|Password for password-protected document to be signed.|
-|SearchOptions|Array with at least one SearchOptions that specifies search options to provide search in the document for different signatures
+|Options|Array with at least one SearchOptions that specifies search options to provide search in the document for different signatures

 |
 |---